dotnet/csharpstandard/standard/expressions.md

 > ```
 > *end example*

 The collection object to which a collection initializer is applied shall be of a type that implements `System.Collections.IEnumerable` or a compile-time error occurs.
-For each specified element in order, the collection initializer invokes an `Add` method on the target object with the expression list of the element initializer as argument list, applying normal member lookup and overload resolution for each invocation.
+For each specified element in order, normal member lookup is applied to find a member named `Add`.
+If the result of the member lookup is not a method group, a compile-time error occurs.
+Otherwise, overload resolution is applied with the expression list of the element initializer as the argument list, and the collection initializer invokes the resulting method.
 Thus, the collection object shall contain an applicable instance or extension method with the name `Add` for each element initializer.

 > *Example*:The following class represents a contact with a name and a list of phone numbers:
 > ```csharp